Omega 3 Foods & Recipes

 Omega-3:Omega-6 Ratio

-Rather than worrying about your omega-3 fatty acid intake, it may be more critical to manage the ratio of omega-3 to omega-6 fatty acids because omega-3 and omega-6 fatty acids compete to use the same conversion enzymes.
+Rather than worrying about your omega-3 fatty acid intake, managing the ratio of omega-3 to omega-6 fatty acids may be more critical.
+Omega-3 and omega-6 fatty acids compete to use the same conversion enzymes, so consuming too much of one can deplete the other.

-Before the advent of agriculture, we would likely have obtained more omega-3 fatty acids than omega-6.
-However, the typical omega-6:omega-3 ratio is between 12:1 to 25:1 today.
+Before the advent of agriculture, we would likely have obtained more omega-3 fatty acids than omega-6s.
+While the overproduction of grains has allowed us to feed more people and cattle (to feed more people), we now have an influx of foods high in omega-6s, like seed oils, margarine, and animal foods that eat high omega-6 diets.
+Thus, the average omega-6:omega-3 ratio is between 12:1 to 25:1 today.

-Even if you avoid bread and vegetable oils, the omega-6: omega-3 ratio in the food system is still high.
-Foods from animals fed on grains, including farmed fatty fish, also contain elevated amounts of omega-6s.
+Even if you avoid bread and vegetable oils, the omega-6:omega-3 ratio in the food system is still high.
+Foods from animals fed on grains, including farmed fatty fish, contain elevated amounts of omega-6s, too.

 Synergistic Nutrients